Pleiades-Spiri/spiri_go/README.md

 roslaunch spiri_go sitl.launch
 ```

-If you are using a mission planner such as apm planner 2, it should connect on udp port 14551.
+If you are using a ground control station such as APM Planner 2, it should connect on udp port 14551.

 [ardupilot]: <href="https://github.com/diydrones/ardupilot>
 [ardupilot sitl]: <http://dev.ardupilot.com/wiki/sitl-simulator-software-in-the-loop/>

-### Running on the Jetson TK1 Companion Computer
+### Running on the Jetson TK1 companion computer

-Connect the Jetson to the Pixhawk via serial connection (detailed instructions, including the pin numbers and schematics, coming soon), and then run
+#### Connect the Jetson to the Pixhawk via serial/UART connection

+1. Connect the Jetson's UART ports to an added voltage converter (1.8 V to 5V);

+2. Connect the voltage converter to the Pixhawk;

+3. Make sure that the serial connection is established by checking `/dev/ttyTHS0`;

+4. Validate the Jetson to Flight controller communication using maximum baud rate (921600).

+See [this diagram](https://drive.google.com/drive/u/0/folders/0BxXn6LyBxnG6RzRvaW1XeEg5SzQ) for pinout details

+#### Running the launch file

+Use this command to launch SpiriGo with serial communication (make sure you `bash` session knows where it is):

 ```
 roslaunch spiri_go jetson.launch